RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 - `config-template-multi-scan.yaml` : describes how to combine multiple scanners in a single configuration
 - `config-template-generic-scan.yaml` : describes the use of the generic scanner
 - `config-template-garak.yaml` : describes the use of the Garak LLM AI scanner

-See [here](https://github.com/RedHatProductSecurity/rapidast/tree/development/examples/) for examples on how to run RapiDAST in various CI/CD pipelines.

 ### Basic Example